hamsoftug/noregretsAPIdocs/docs/source/api.rst

    :description: Send and Access your SMS , Create USERS Lists , Groups and configure WEBHOOKS using a RESTful API .
    :keywords: SMS,Receivers,senders,events,Lists,Groups,contacts,Bulk SMS, Delivery Reports , Feedback

+Send and Access your SMS , Create USERS Lists , Groups and configure WEBHOOKS using a RESTful API .
 Noregrets provides a RESTful API.
 Below are the API Endpoints you can use;

 Authorization